2i2c-org/docs/admin/howto/environment.md

 ## Default user environment

-The default environment for all pilot hubs is defined [in this folder](https://github.com/2i2c-org/pilot-hubs/tree/master/images/user).
+The default environment for all community hubs is defined [in this folder](https://github.com/2i2c-org/pilot-hubs/tree/master/images/user).
 It is configured with the following: